CalvinHartwell/getting-started-with-kylo/chapter2/section3.md

 ```

-The install-rpm, install-tar and install-debian each house the respective packages and tar payload for Kylo.
+The install-rpm, install-tar and install-debian directories each house the respective packages and tar payload for Kylo.
 The RPM can be installed using the steps mentioned previous and can be found in this directory in the current version of the project:

 ```
 [root@kylo-release noarch]# ll /home/ec2-user/kylo/install/install-rpm/target/rpm/kylo/RPMS/noarch